Sleep Better for Improved Athletic Performance

 How many times have we, as coaches or even parents, seen our athlete dragging along in practice or not as responsive during a game as they have been before?
 We see it all the time.
 Is it lack of motivation, not trying enough, don’t want to be there or is it something else?
 As coaches, we are trained to help the athlete develop their specific skills and get to the next level.
 We put together training programs that strengthen, that increase power and speed, and most importantly, the combinations of movements that minimize injuries.
 We also make sure that they are appropriately fueled to finish a workout or a game.

-There is one more aspect of an athletes training that is just as important as their training.
+There is one more aspect of an athlete’s training that is just as important as their workouts.
 And it has to be worked on just as rigorously as everyday workouts.
 Sleep.
 Yes, sleep.
 So maybe it’s not that the athlete ‘doesn’t want it.’
 It might actually be sleep deprivation.

 Why is Sleep Important

 Everyone needs sleep.
 From birth to adulthood, the amount of sleep needed changes.
 On average, babies need about 16-18 hours of sleep.
 School age children and teenagers need about 9-10 hours of sleep and adults need about 7-9 hours.
-Seniors and the elderly population tend to sleep shorter amount of time because of factors such as medication that interfere with sleep.
+Seniors and the elderly population tend to sleep shorter amounts of time because of factors such as medication that interfere with sleep.
+The sleep experts at Sleep Advisor have developed a very useful guide to determine how much sleep an indiviudual needs at every age.
+Check it out to make sure you are getting enough sleep!

 Sleep affects almost every type of tissue and system in the body – from the brain, heart, and lungs to metabolism, immune function, mood, and disease resistance.
 Research shows that a chronic lack of sleep, or getting poor quality sleep, increases the risk of disorders including high blood pressure, cardiovascular disease, diabetes, depression, and obesity.